Oculus Quest review: Virtual reality’s freedom day is transformative … and pricey

 Conclusion

 The Oculus Quest is the next step toward true immersion in virtual reality hardware.
 Ditching the cables and external sensors gives you a sense of freedom you just didn’t get with the Rift.
 It feels good to use.
 It’s easy to set up.
 And it’s fun.
+It’s battery life is two-to-three hours (games take more power than watching TV or movies).

 But the game lineup needs help, and it’s an expensive beast at $400 — and the excellence of games like Beat Saber and Creed don’t justify that price.
 Yet.
 I’m looking forward to the next generation of VR games, ones in which developers take advantage of the liberties that come with tetherless VR.